Jobsite Sanitation

 OSHA Worker Ratios for Unit Quantity Planning

 OSHA 1926.51(c) requires one portable toilet for every twenty workers on a standard forty-hour shift.
-Longer hours or the absence of handwashing stations necessitate additional units to maintain compliance.
-Crew size and shift duration define the necessary inventory for your job site.
-These four configurations balance facility access with project density.
+Longer hours or the lack of independent hand washing stations demand additional equipment to maintain compliance.
+Crew size and shift duration dictate the final count for your job site.
+These four configurations balance capacity with your specific project needs.

 1 per 20 Workers

-One fixture for every twenty workers is the required site safety standard.
+One fixture is required for every twenty workers on a single shift.

 Female-Worker Add